devsecopsgirl/internship-appsecco/docs/dast.md

 This section aims to perform a DAST scan on [angular-realworld-example-app](https://github.com/gothinkster/angular-realworld-example-app) and generate a report to provide a solution to the 4th point of the [problem statement](https://cloud-native.netlify.app/problem-statement/) under Task 1.

-## Installing the application manually
+## Setting Up the application manually

 Firstly, I installed the application manually and ran it on my browser to know how it works.
 So I cloned the application in my terminal
 ```